-You do not need experience with CFEngine 3 for this pilot program, this document provides a step-by-step guide to help you find and use the product's major features.
+The evaluation program aims to familiarize the user with CFEngine 3 Nova through examples and practical use of the Nova Mission Portal, a web based graphical user interface.
+You do not need experience with CFEngine 3, the current document provides a step-by-step guide to help you find and use the product's major features.
 Of course, the deeper knowledge of system administration and CFEngine 3 language that you possess, the more you will get out of this evaluation.

-The pilot program aims to familiarize the user with CFEngine 3 Nova through examples and practical use of the Nova Mission Portal, a web based graphical user interface.
 The Mission Portal is the centerpiece of user interaction with CFEngine 3 Nova, designed to suit the needs of the next generation of system administrators and IT managers alike.
-We will look at some common concepts in the following sections and allow the user to quickly:
+The evaluation program will allow the user to quickly: